 We may not have sufficient authorized shares to issue in connection with a future capital raise without shareholder approval.
-We intend to seek approval of an amendment to our Charter to increase the authorized number of shares of Class A common stock and preferred stock.
-No assurance can be given that our shareholders will approve an increase in authorized shares, that may result in our inability to raise adequate funds to execute our strategy.
+We intend to seek approval of an amendment to our Charter to increase the authorized number of shares of Class A common stock.
+No assurance can be given that our shareholders will approve an increase in authorized shares, which may result in our inability to raise adequate funds to execute our strategy.
+Also, see "Business-Legal Proceedings" with respect to claims alleged regarding the authorization of our Class A common stock.